-One downside of living in Keller, however, is that residents on average have to contend with a long commute, spending on average 32.43 minutes every day commuting to work.
+One downside of living in Keller, however, is that residents on average have to contend with a long commute, spending on average 30.80 minutes every day commuting to work.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Keller.
-56.84% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.
+57.59% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

-The per capita income in Keller in 2010 was $45,415, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $181,660 for a family of four.
+The per capita income in Keller in 2018 was $65,483, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $261,932 for a family of four.

+Keller is a very ethnically-diverse city.
 The people who call Keller home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keller residents report their race to be White, followed by Asian.
-Important ancestries of people in Keller include Irish, English, Italian, and French .
+Keller also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.29% of the city’s residents.
+Important ancestries of people in Keller include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Keller is English.
 Other important languages spoken here include Spanish and Langs. of India.